fossbarrow/ultimate-seo-checklist/README.md

 <h4>

- This repository contains a set of folders, where the directory structure is meant to label each section into groups.
+ This repository contains a set of folders.
+The directory structure is intended to label each section into groups.

  Visit the directories, respectively, to get some real, nice, tips given by people from all around the globe!